Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Methods

+The second exercise is more practical and aims to identify enrollees at risk of increased ED utilization that may be deemed unnecessary by administrators.
+As mentioned above, states are constantly exploring policy options to curb the non-emergent use of emergency departments by Medicaid recipients.
+In this case, how would a simple decision rule identifying recipients most likely to increase unnecessary ED visits look?
+We use \citeapos{athey2021policy} policy learning algorithm to estimate a simple depth-2 (shallow) decision tree.
+Administrators can use such decision rules to select and target enrollees (who already received Medicaid) for specific educational interventions.

-Learning treatment assignment rules mapping observed covariates to a binary treatment decision requires estimating doubly robust scores targeting the estimand of interest---the ITT effect in this case.
-Then we choose a policy $\pi$ in the finite-depth class of policies $\Pi$ to minimize regret, i.e., the loss resulting from not choosing the ideal policy.\footnote{We refer the reader to \citet{athey2021policy} for a detailed technical discussion.} Previous work has shown that this optimization problem is equivalent to a weighted binary classification problem, effectively predicting the sign of the treatment effect, where the weights are given by the size of the conditional treatment effect estimates \citep[e.g.][]{zhao2012estimating}.
+Estimating the assignment rules requires calculating doubly robust scores targeting the estimand of interest---the ITT effect of winning the lottery effect in this case.
+Then we choose a policy $\pi$ in the finite-depth class of policies $\Pi$ to minimize regret, i.e., the loss resulting from not choosing the ideal policy \citep{athey2021policy}.
+Previous work has shown that this optimization problem is equivalent to a weighted binary classification problem, effectively predicting the sign of the treatment effect, where the weights are given by the size of the conditional treatment effects \citep[e.g.][]{zhao2012estimating}.

-We need to make three practical choices for estimating the alternative treatment assignment regime.
+The above policy learning exercises require three practical choices.
 The first is to define the post-treatment outcome or utility constituting the objective function.
 We use the number of non-emergent ED visits described in the data section.
-These visits do not require immediate care and can be deemed unnecessary or undesirably requiring service in the emergency department.
-Our learned assignment rule minimizes the number of non-emergent visits.
+Such visits do not require immediate care and are most likely deemed unnecessary (i.e., not requiring service in the ED) by state administrators.